Turbulence modeling over riblets via domain transformation: Problem formulation

 \subsection{Mean flow equations}

-As skin-friction drag depends on the gradient of the turbulent mean velocity at the wall, a natural first step is to determine an approximation to the mean velocity in the presence of riblets.
-By applying the Reynolds decomposition of the velocity field and pressure, i.e.,
+{Skin-friction drag depends on the gradient of the turbulent mean velocity at the wall.
+The mean flow equations can be derived by applying the Reynolds decomposition to the governing equations~\eqref{eq.NS} as}